 They were poorly trained and poorly equipped.
 A motley band of miners, mill-workers, and lumberjacks; fishermen, sailors, and dock-workers; shop-owners, nurses, and teachers.
 They fought on the front lines of the Spanish Civil War under the hostile eye of their own government which in 1937 made it illegal for any Canadian to join the conflict.

-By early fall 1938, the forces of Franco in combination with those of Nazi Germany and Fascist Italy sensed victory.
+By early fall of 1938, Franco's forces, in combination with those of Nazi Germany and Fascist Italy, sensed victory.
 On the Ebro River, the International Brigades were overwhelmed.
-In September, the Spanish Government made the ill-fated decision to withdraw all foreign fighters and send them home.
+In September, the Spanish Government decided to withdraw all foreign fighters and send them home.
 Perhaps the gesture would convince Franco to do the same with forces from Nazi Germany and Italy, they thought.
 It was not to be.
-In March 1939, the civil war ended with a Franco victory.
-Spain entered a long night of right-wing dictatorship which lasted until 1975.
+In March 1939, the Civil War ended with a Franco victory.
+Spain entered a long night of right-wing dictatorship, which lasted until 1975.

 Wilson Joseph Pomeroy was wounded at the Battle of the Ebro River on July 25, 1938.
 He subsequently made his way back to Canada after deserting from the hospital on September 10.

-Of the nearly 1800 Canadian volunteers, 50% died in the conflict.
+Of the nearly 1800 Canadian volunteers, more than half died in the conflict.
 Many of those have not been identified.
 They fought under assumed names.
 Others, who were prisoners of war, were executed by Franco's forces and buried in mass graves.

 The civilian toll was equally grim.
 Conservative estimates place those numbers at 600,000.
 Thousands more died in Franco's prisons after the conflict.

-(With thanks to Library and Archives Canada and to relatives of Joseph Wilson Pomeroy)
+(With thanks to Library and Archives Canada and to the family of Joseph Wilson Pomeroy)